kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ```

-Creating the code for `free.my-module.my-function` which converts
+To create the code for the `free.my-module.my-function` that converts a list, objects, and date to valid Pact code:
-list/objects/date to valid pact code.

 ```typescript
 import { Pact } from `@kadena/client`;